Adaptive & Abilities TennisLake Norman Tennis Association

 Adaptive Tennis Events

-- Coming up next!
-There will be a USTA-Sanctioned Wheelchair Tournament on Saturday, March 25, 2023 at Davidson College.
-Players form all 6 Wheel Serve programs around the state are expected to participate.
-Three different divisions will be offered.
-Registration is $25.
-Get more details HERE.
+- A USTA-Sanctioned Wheelchair Tournament was held on March 25th at Davidson College.
+Players from 6 Wheel Serve programs from around the state were invited to participate.

 - The Polar Up/Down Wheelchair Tournament was held on Feb 18, 2023 at the Cary Tennis Center in Cary, NC.
 The format of an Up/Down is one wheelchair player partnered with an able-bodied player.

-- The Wheel Serve it Up Fundraiser took place on Oct 29, 2022.
+- Wheel Serve it Up is an annual Fundraiser to benefit Wheel Serve programs.
+Last year’s event was Oct 29th.
 Players from the Lake Norman area, the Queens University tennis team, and the Charlotte Pro League participated.
-This successful event brought together 83 players to play and to support Adaptive Tennis.
+This successful benefit brought together 83 players to play and to support Adaptive Tennis.

 Adaptive Tennis – Wheel Serve NC